 Site-to-site VPN

 This solution won't help you much if your users want to connect from home.
-Administrators usually don't allow connections from networks they have no control of for safety reasons.
+Administrators usually don't allow connections from networks they have no control over for safety reasons.
 Essentially, they're sacrificing accessibility in favor of security.

-Most common VPN protocols
+Most common virtual private network protocols

 Internet Protocol Security (IPSec)

 IPSec is a VPN tunneling protocol that secures data exchange by enforcing session authentication and data packet encryption.
 It is twofold encryption — the encrypted message sits in the data packet, which is further encrypted again.
-IPSec protocol combines with other protocols for added security and frequently utilizes Site-to-site VPN setups due to its high compatibility.
+The IPSec protocol combines with other protocols for added security and frequently utilizes Site-to-Site VPN setups due to its high compatibility.

 Layer 2 Tunneling Protocol (L2TP)